huttered40/cpr-perf-model/README.md

 ## Highlights
 This framework enables **user-directed discretization** of high-dimensional modeling domains.
 Our experiments have shown that mean-squared loss functions with logarithmic transformations to execution data are most accurate, efficient, and robust to roundoff error during model optimization.
-Our interface therefore is limited to this class of loss functions, although CP decompositions may be optimized using alternative loss functions.
+Our interface therefore is limited to this class of loss functions.
+See our preprint for experimental studies: https://arxiv.org/abs/2210.10184

 ## Build and Use
 Clone `https://github.com/navjo2323/ctf` and update `PYTHONPATH` to reference the `lib_python` subdirectory within the cloned directory.